ydkhatri/mac_apt/Libraries_For_Windows/Readme.txt

 This is specific for Python version (3.7/3.8) and will not work with other versions.
 It is also specific to your platform (32/64 bits).
+Python 3.9 onwards, only the 64 bit library will be available.

 The 32-bit versions are located in the 32bit_ folder.
 The 64-bit versions are located in the 64bit_ folder.